 Displaying of premium quality ad banners

-Too many ads displaying in one area will not do your work.
+Too many ads displayed in one area will not do your work.
 They are fighting with each other to gather the user’s attraction.
 As a result, the user ignores them all.
 So, to catch the user’s attention use 1 ad in one particular area.
 If it is carrying a premium quality display, then the user is willing to click on it.

 Publishers can set high-frequency caps for Brand-awareness Campaigns.
 Close to 15-30 impressions a day will work fine.

-Sometimes there are no limits for these ad impressions from few ad networks.
+Sometimes there are no limits for these ad impressions from a few ad networks.
 The main goal is to spread the brand recognition deep across its customer base.

 With close to 30 impressions a day creates 5000-10000 ad impressions to all the users on daily basis.